kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 # LITERATURE REVIEW [c] 20
 (chasing current research)

+### In the real world, rust is starting to make improvements
++ Google and Android 13

 ### Tools, works by previous projects
 + Discuss Rust as a programming language
 	+ Improvements over C/C++